ruhulaminparvez/Call-Ambulance/README.md

 # FEATURES

 	Provides all over Emergency Ambulance Service available in Bangladesh.

-	Service will provides within 30 Minutes
+	Service will provides within 30 Minutes.

-	Less Cost
+	Less Cost.

 	Customers will get proper classed vehicle as they want.

-	Maximum Level Of Services
+	Maximum Level Of Services.

-	Every Ambulance will have the proper facilities for the patient 	Users can easily track the ambulance
+	Every Ambulance will have the proper facilities for the patient.

+	Users can easily track the ambulance.

-	User can select  which kind of ambulance they want
+	User can select  which kind of ambulance they want.

-	User can review their journey of the Ambulance
+	User can review their journey of the Ambulance.

-	We will make sure that every ambulance will have the proper trained ambulance helper
+	We will make sure that every ambulance will have the proper trained ambulance helper.